droosma/blog/content/post/generative-ai-hello-world/index.md

 ## <span id="retrieval">Retrieval</span>

-Fortunately, the retrieval part of the RAG is a lot more straight forward than the ingestion part.
-Where we had to account for the different input sources and the different ways to partition the input, the retrieval part is just a matter of caching in on that hard work.
-And putting our vector supported database to work.
+The retrieval aspect of the RAG system is considerably more straightforward than the ingestion phase.
+While ingestion required accommodating various input sources and partitioning strategies, retrieval capitalizes on that groundwork by leveraging our vector-supported database.

 ```mermaid
 flowchart LR